amirajoodani/Ceph/README.md

+# Waht is Ceph ?
+The High-Level Summary <br>
+At its core, Ceph is an open-source, software-defined storage platform designed to provide highly scalable, reliable, and performant storage for modern applications and data centers.
+Instead of relying on expensive, proprietary hardware, Ceph turns a cluster of standard servers (with their hard drives and SSDs) into a unified, intelligent, and resilient storage system. <br>
+<b>The Core Idea: The Ceph Storage Cluster</b>
+Imagine you have a room with 100 hard drives.
+Instead of managing them individually, Ceph logically pools them all together.
+When you store a file, Ceph doesn't just put it on one disk.
+It automatically:

+Chops the file into smaller pieces (objects).

+Replicates or erasure codes those pieces for data protection.

+Distributes the pieces across many different disks and servers in the cluster.

+This architecture is the key to all of Ceph's benefits.

 # Ceph Installation With Cephadm (Pacific Version )
 <b>1-Config Ssh For Connection Between Servers (Do it on all your servers )</b> <br>
 vi /etc/ssh/sshd_config <br>